TianpeiLuke/CodeLib/src/graph_algo/README.md

    3. __Topological Ordering and Topological Sort__

     The topological ordering of graph nodes requires all parents occurs before their children.
 Basic ordering on a graph.
 For undirected graph, can be implemented using BFS.
-For __directed graph__, __only DFS__ can be used
+For __directed graph__, __only DFS__ can be used.

+    Implemented using augmented visit list, with three states: 0=un-visited, 1=visited-but neighbors unfinished,  2=visited-all neighbors finished.
+Return the reverse order for nodes turning to state=2;

+    `../../bin/test_topsort "../../data/topsort.txt"`

 ## Graph Topology Algorithms
    1. __Union Find__